Signing Java .jar Files with the CLI (Command Line Interface) Command Jarsigner

 jar signed.

-Program pauses and does not prompt you to enter your password
+• The program pauses and does not prompt you to enter your password.

-If after running the keytool or jarsigner command, the program pauses and does not prompt you for a password, unplug the device (token) and plug it back in.
+If you run the keytool or jarsigner command and the program pauses and does not prompt you for a password, unplug the device (token) and plug it back in.
 Run the command again.
 This time it should work.

 This error occurs when using a 64-bit version of the JDK.
 To eliminate this error, download and use a 32-bit version of the JDK.

-This error may occur, if you entered the wrong password.
+This error may occur if you enter the wrong password.